Since my last post regarding my BN1 restoration there's been some new exciting things happening!

 The last thing I haven't mentioned in this article is of course the side screens, unlike the earlier BN2s, these were not upholstered and instead were made of plexiglass with an aluminum frame.

 They were stored in a neat protective bag with a divider sewn into it so they wouldn't scratch each other.
 The bag could be stored in the boot compartment when not in use.

 And there you have it! everything you need to know about Healey BN4 & BT7 interior trimming.
 Of course if there are any of these trim components you're needing for your Healey you can contact me through Rightway Heritage Trimming. or email me at firstname.lastname@example.org

-I am currently able to produce any and all of the interior trim components for Healey 100/4s as well as these series of 6cyl roadsters - to concours spec in the right colours and materials.
-I do not produce tops as of yet -
+I am now producing all of the interior trim components for Healey 100/4s as well as these series of 6cyl roadsters - to concours spec in the right colours and materials.

 For further reading on the evolution of the 100-6 & 3000, I highly recommend the website:

 My name is Geoff Chrysler.
 I am a lifelong Austin Healey enthusiast and a professional classic car upholsterer and restorer.

 I operate my own business called Rightway Heritage Trimming, in which I specialize in upholstery for Healeys and other spirited classic automobiles from the golden age of sports cars.